akiltech/superman/README.md

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## License
-Mars Schedule is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Superman versioning is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).